adamisom/package-delivery-app/readme.md

 It expects csv files containing distance data and package data.
 It instantiates truck and package objects and then constructs a route which handles multiple package constraints, uses nearest-neighbors, and shortens the route as much as possible while still delivering all package on time.
 It then "loads" trucks and "delivers" packages.

 ## Installation
-No dependencies.
-Works on Mac & Windows.
-Vanilla Python (3.6.8).
-Just
+Dependencies: none.
+Prerequisites: Python 3.
+OS: works on Mac and Windows.
+Tech used: just Python (3.6.8 used).

 `pip install package-delivery-app`